Azure/azure-quickstart-templates/oms-cloudfoundry-solution/README.md

 ### Monitor your environment Everywhere

-OMS also provides mobile apps for users to view OMS views, receiving alerts and searching for logs from your mobile devices.
+OMS also provides mobile apps available on [Windows (Mobile devices)](https://www.microsoft.com/en-us/store/p/microsoft-operations-management-suite/9wzdncrfjz2r), [Android](https://play.google.com/store/apps/details?id=com.microsoft.operations.AndroidPhone) and [iOS](https://itunes.apple.com/us/app/microsoft-operations-management-suite/id1042424859), for users to view OMS views, receiving alerts and searching for logs from your mobile devices.

 Simply download App from your app store and login with your account, you can have experience just the same as on your workplace everywhere.

-OMS Apps now available on [Windows (Mobile devices)](https://www.microsoft.com/en-us/store/p/microsoft-operations-management-suite/9wzdncrfjz2r), [Android](https://play.google.com/store/apps/details?id=com.microsoft.operations.AndroidPhone) and [iOS](https://itunes.apple.com/us/app/microsoft-operations-management-suite/id1042424859) devices.

 ## [Change Logs](./changelog.md "See change logs")